Ultan-Kearns/AppliedProject/Sprints.md

 (Had slight setback due to food poisoning)
 + Get loans working(Create new loans and add to db)(DONE)
 + Finish homepage(get balance showing flesh out user schema)(Done)
-+ Get started on technology review
++ Get started on technology review(DONE)
 + get user Hash working(Done)
 + fix statements(Done)
 + rename statements to transaction(Done)
 + Work on update users page(DONE)
 + get update user function working(DONE)
 + Get delete function Working(Done)
++ Finish Majority of Technology review
 # Sprint 7 (1st February - 10th February)
 + Check registration and do form validation
 + fix forgot password(need to get it updated to work with hash, maybe add link to page where user can update their existing hashed password)
 + fix up loans by making sure the user has at least 25% of loan amount and has no active loans
 + Ensure delete function deletes all the info on user and ensure user cannot delete account if they have open loans
++ Allow change of username and update all statements and loans
 # Sprint 8 (10th February - 21st February)
 + Get Statistics generated based on Loans / Statments
 + Add Iban validator and bic and add to user schema